jonatanjacobsson/ifcpipeline/README.md

 The services can be configured using environment variables in the `docker-compose.yml` file.

-## TODO

-The following utilities are yet to be converted into endpoints:

-1. IFC Diff: Compare two IFC files and generate a diff report
-2. IFC Patch: Apply patches to IFC files
-3. IFC Geolocation: Add or modify geolocation data in IFC files
-4. IFC Merge: Merge multiple IFC files into a single file
-5. IFC Split: Split an IFC file into multiple files based on certain criteria
-6. IFC Property Set: Add, modify, or delete property sets in IFC files

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.